Online Data Migration from SQL Sources to FalkorDB

 npm run dev

-The following example shows the log view after successful run.
+The following example shows the log view after a successful run.
 DM-UI--logs

-All four SQL loaders expose Prometheus-style metrics and support:
+All current SQL loaders expose Prometheus-style metrics with:

 • Global counters: